How to Find Lawn Sprinkler Irrigation Valves

 Valve Replacement

-If the valve is damaged or not working correctly, you may need to replace it.
+You may need to replace the valve if it is damaged or not working correctly.
 Follow these steps for valve replacement:

 1. Shut off the water supply to the irrigation system.